 Intimacy is the art of allowing defenses to ease, letting the nudity of your soul be reformatted to a new normal – easier normal, a more comfortable normal.

-You are truly seen, as spirit, as physical, as heart and soul and it’s all blended into one.
+You are truly seen, as spirit, as physical, like heart and soul and it’s all blended into one.
 Forgiveness runs a lovely and gentle course, grace flows from the belly of our truest self and a constant outdoing of each other’s affections gives a peaceful reminder that you are always on the other person’s mind, heart and soul.

 I wonder if I’ll forever struggle with intimacy and what it means to be fully known.
 Every day I come back to this arena, committed to a state of authenticity in every encounter with others.
 I look for the smiles, the clues and the subtle head tilts that indicate I’ve been true to myself and made a connection, an imprint to hold.